 The Cuboid Bone

-cuboid boneWithin the amazing structure that is our foot we find the cuboid bone.
 The cuboid bone, located on the outer edge of the foot, has six sides (hence its name) with each surface playing an important role.
-The cuboid helps stabilize the foot and the movement of the toes, as well as facilitating good weight distribution.

-Each foot has three arches—inner, outer and transverse.
+Each foot has three arches—inner, outer, and transverse.
 The cuboid is involved to some degree with all three.

 An arch is a curved structure that most often bears and transfers weight.
 Weight falls onto the arch compressing the arch but also moving energy out to either side.
 Every arch has a keystone which is usually at its apex.
-The keystone takes the form of a wedge and locks all of the building materials or in this case bones, into position.

 cuboid bone